 For my version, we won’t be soaking or cooking dried chickpeas from scratch.
 Cooking dried chickpeas will produce excellent hummus, but sometimes life requires recipes that we can throw together in minutes.
 Canned chickpeas will do just fine.

 You’ll Need the Following Ingredients:

-–> tahini (aka. sesame seed paste) – in my opinion, this is the most important component in hummus, so don’t skimp on it.
+- tahini paste – this is the most important component in hummus, so don’t skimp on it.
 I always keep a jar of tahini in my fridge for salad dressings and sauces.
 This easy lemon tahini sauce tastes great on everything.
 Soom makes my favorite brand of tahini, but any kind will do.

 Is Peeling the Chickpeas Worth It?